knivd/16z/README.md

 The ultimate aim: being simple and accessible to literally everyone.

 Possible applications: accounting, early programming education, data terminals, retro-style gaming, hobby design and programming.

+And the most important of all - to bring some entertainment while working on it...